tdm-project/tdm-wrf/wrf-components.rst

 `User Manual`_.

  #. `tdm/wrf-base` starting from a centos image (ARG VERSION, default=latest)
-    install the compilation environment needed, downloads and unpack the required (ARG WRF_VERSION >= 4.0, default 4.0.3) version of WRF from github.
+    installs the compilation environment needed, downloads and unpack the required (ARG WRF_VERSION >= 4.0, default 4.0.3) version of WRF from github.
 Note that it does not compile WRF.
-The main purpose of this image is to insure that a consistent version of WRF is used across this docker images cluster.
+The main purpose of this image is to insure that a consistent version of WRF is used across the whole docker images cluster.

  #. `tdm/wrf-wsp` starting from `tdm/wrf-base` (arg BASE_VERSION,
-    default=latest) it downloads the WPS matching the WRF version contained in `tdm/wrf-base` and compiles (serial version, as suggested by the manual) first WRF and then WPS.
+    default=latest) it downloads the WPS matching the WRF version contained in `tdm/wrf-base` and compiles, as suggested by the manual, first a serial version of WRF and then WPS.
 All WPS related activities can be perfomed using this container.

   #. `tdm/wrf-wrf` starting from `tdm/wrf-base` (arg BASE_VERSION,
-    default=latest) it compiles WRF with (arg CMODE, default=32) and (arg NEST, default=0)  CMODE=33 DMPAR, CMODE=34 SMPAR, CMODE=35 DMPAR + SMPAR
-    NEST=0 plain, NEST=1 nested, see the WRF `User Manual`_.
+    default=latest) it compiles WRF with (arg CMODE, default=32) and (arg NEST, default=0) CMODE=32 serial, CMODE=33 DMPAR (Distributed Memory parall (openmpi)), CMODE=34 SMPAR (shared memory OpenMP), CMODE=35 DMPAR + SMPAR, NEST=0 plain, NEST=1 nested, see the WRF `User Manual`_.

 Kubernetes